Sekihōtai

-The Sekihōtai (赤報隊) was a group of Japanese political extremists formed in 1868 during the Boshin War.
+The Sekihōtai (赤報隊) was a Japanese revolutionary group formed in 1868 during the Boshin War.

 History

 Formation

 During the Boshin War, the Sekihōtai was formed on February 1, 1868 at Kongōrin-ji temple in Matsuoji, Ōmi Province with the support of Saigō Takamori and Iwakura Tomomi.
 Imperial court officials Ayanokoji Toshizane and Shigenoi Kinhisa were appointed as leaders of the army.